SparkPost/heml/README.md

 - **Forward Thinking:** HEML is designed to take advantage of all that email can do while still providing a solid experience for all clients.

 - **Extendable:** You can create your own powerful elements and style rules.
-Share them with the world, or keep em to yourself.
+Share them with the world, or keep them to yourself.
 Your choice.

 ## FAQ